-Try these seven tips to power-up your lagging lower chest!
+Try these seven tips to power up your lagging lower chest.

-1. Traing Lower Chest First
+1. Train Lower Chest First

-If you traditionally do declines later in your workout, you will notice right away that you're significantly stronger when doing them first.
-That's the idea: tackle the target area with weights it hasn't had to push before.
+If you traditionally do declines later in your workout, you'll notice right away that you're significantly stronger when doing them first.
+That's the idea: Tackle the target area with weights it hasn't had to push before.
 Above that, don't be afraid to push heavier weights for lower reps than you normally do.
 If you typically do declines for sets of 10 reps, increase the weight and do sets of 6-8.
 Don't underestimate the impact that a novel training stimulus has on a target muscle.

-2. Do A Second Lower-Pec Movement Later In Your Workout
+2. Do a Second Lower-Pec Movement Later in Your Workout

-Lower Chest Exercise List
+Lower-Chest Exercise List

 In addition to introducing a second exercise from a different angle, train the muscle in a slightly different rep range.
-So if you did the first exercise heavy for sets of 6-8, do the second with slightly lighter weights for sets of 10-12.
+So, if you did the first exercise heavy for sets of 6-8, do the second with slightly lighter weights for sets of 10-12.
 The multiple relative intensities are great for increasing strength and size.

 3. Target The Lower Pecs With Single-Joint Exercises

-4. Incorporate New Lower Chest Movements
+4. Incorporate New Lower-Chest Movements

 Weighted parallel-bar dips are another great compound movement to try.
-To target your chest, lean forward by bringing your feet up behind you, and allow your elbows to travel away from your sides as you come down.
+To really target your chest, lean forward by bringing your feet up behind you, and allow your elbows to travel away from your sides as you come down.

 5. Train Chest After A Rest Day